 We are dependent upon the continued support of Treasury and FHFA in order to continue operating our business.
-Our ability to access funds from Treasury under the Purchase Agreement is critical to keeping us solvent and avoiding appointment of a receiver by FHFA under statutory mandatory receivership provisions.
+Our ability to access funds from Treasury under the Purchase Agreement is critical to keeping us solvent and avoiding appointment of a receiver by FHFA under the statutorily mandated receivership provisions of the Reform Act.